 On Friday night, the Texas Rangers will either hoist their first ever World Series trophy, or the St. Louis Cardinals will triumph for the 11th time in their storied history – good enough for second most all-time.
-Read the rest of this entry »
+FULL POST

 Have you been able to digest Manchester City’s shocking 6-1 win over Manchester United at Old Trafford?
 I haven’t.

 As far as I’m concerned, United’s biggest home defeat since 1955 was one of the most unexpected scores in recent English Premier League history.